bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  The Employee and Territory tables has a 'Many to Many' relationship.
+Therefore we make a EmployeeTerritories table normalize it.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  Document store is appropriate in the situation that scale is important or strictly defination of schema is impossible.
+However it is not appropriate in the situation where ACID is a must, for example, bank records.

 - What is "NewSQL", and what is it trying to achieve?

+  NewSQL is a combination of relational database and NoSQL.
+It try to get some advantage from relational database and NoSQL by considering their tradeoff, CAP.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this